 Document Your Injuries

 If you can, take photos of your injuries as well as the accident scene.
 Ensure that you get images of any damage to the vehicles involved and any other property that was damaged.
-It is also a good idea to collect witness statements as well as their contact information too.
+It is also a good idea to collect witness statements as well as their contact information.
 All these are key pieces of evidence that can help you build a strong case and ensure that you receive maximum compensation.

 Call the Police

 You should call the police immediately after being struck by a car in Indianapolis.
 The police will then come up with a report detailing the accident.
 You should always alert Indiana police officers after an accident of any kind, particularly one in which the pedestrian is a victim.
-The report may contain important details that eventually help your lawyer to prove the negligent driver’s fault.
+The full police report itself may contain important details that eventually help your lawyer to prove the negligent driver’s fault.

 Don’t Discuss Fault on the Scene or With the Motorist’s Insurance Company